JorjaFox/website/_posts-old-blog/2010-10-20-csi-11x05-house-of-hoarders-discussion-post.md

 title: 'CSI 11&#215;05 "House of Hoarders" Discussion Post (updated)'
 date: '2010-10-20T20:00:12-07:00'
 author: 'Mika E. (Ipstenu)'
 excerpt: 'House of Hoarders or House of Horrors?
-A home, filled to the brim with ''stuff'' includes a dead body on tonight''s CSI. <em>Updated - WATCH THIS EPISODE!</em>'
+A home, filled to the brim with ''stuff'' includes a dead body on tonight''s CSI. _Updated - WATCH THIS EPISODE!_'
 layout: post
 guid: 'https://jorjafox.net/?p=2647'
 permalink: /2010/csi-11x05-house-of-hoarders-discussion-post/